DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-7/part-2-let-there-be-sound/_index.md

 This will automatically add an _AkAmbient_ _GameObject_.
 Leave it to trigger on start, so it starts when you load the game.

 Run your game.
 You should now hear the breathing sound.
+If you don't hear it try regenerating your _SoundBank_ and saving your Wwise project.

 Finally, let’s add some positioning to the sound so that we only hear it if the player is close to the block.
 In the Designer layout, find the sound source again.
 Set the _3D Spatialization_ in the positioning tab to _Position_.